 Effect if Actual Results Differ from Assumptions.
 If we determined that an uncertain tax position was sustained upon examination, and such amount was in excess of the net amount previously recognized, we would increase our net income or decrease our net loss in the period such determination was made.
 Likewise, if we determined that an uncertain tax position was not sustained upon examination, we would typically decrease our net income or increase our net loss in the period such determination was made.
-See "Item 18 - Financial Statements: Note 21 - Income Tax Recovery (Expense)".
-As at December 31, 2021, the total amount of recognized uncertain tax liabilities was \$45.6 million (December 31, 2020 - \$49.1 million).
+See "Item 18 - Financial Statements: Note 21 - Income Tax (Expense) Recovery" of this Annual Report.
+As at December 31, 2022, the total amount of recognized uncertain tax liabilities was \$42.0 million (December 31, 2020 - \$45.6 million).
 If the uncertainty about these freight tax liabilities is resolved in the Company's favor, we would concurrently reverse these liabilities.